LvdT/chowdown/_components/swiss-meringue.md

 - Stir them together as it warms up to 60 °C
 - Remove from the double boiler and whip to stiff peaks

+tips:
+- Add some lemon juice (2 mL) or cream of tartar (0.4 g) to the egg whites before whipping to improve stability

 ---

-Add some lemon juice (2 mL) or cream of tartar (0.4 g) to the egg whites before whipping to improve stability.